6 Multiple Regression

 (LC6.9) Which of the following statements best describes the interpretation of a regression coefficient in a multiple regression model?

-- A. It represents the additional effect of a regressor on the response when other regressors have already been taken into account.
+- A. It is the additional effect of a regressor on the response when other regressors have already been taken into account.

-- B. It represents the average response variable value when all explanatory variables are zero.
+- B. It is the average response variable value when all explanatory variables are zero.

 - C. It is always positive if the correlation is strong.